 Directions: Read the summary, watch the video and answer the discussion questions.
 To read the transcript of the video above, click here.

-- What are some of the long-term effects of the weather emergency in Texas?
+- What are some of the risks of people believing disinformation?

 Then have students share with the class or through a Learning Management System (LMS).